nav301186/ConcurrentCalculator/README.md

 Handcrafted version of elixir gen_server.
 It shows how tail recursion can be used to created process which runs forever.

-It is also show how state can be maintained in a process.
+It also shows how state can be maintained in a process.

 What it does ?
 It is a simple stateful calculator where we can fire off requests to add substract, multiply and divide in parallel.